 Balanitis is an inflammation of glans, or head of the penis, however it is referred to balanoposthitis when the foreskin is also affected.
 This condition is characterized by redness, itching, local heat and swelling, and is typically caused by a fungal infection, like Candida albicans.
 Balanitis can also be caused by a bacterial infection, an allergic reaction or inadequate hygiene.
 Learn more about the symptoms and causes of balanitis.

-What to do: If you notice any symptoms that are characteristic of an infection, you should see a doctor for assessment or treatment.
+How to treat: If you notice any symptoms that are characteristic of an infection, you should see a doctor for assessment or treatment.
 Balanitis that is caused by a fungal infection can be treated with antifungals, while a bacterial infection may be treated with antibiotics.
 Adequate genital hygiene is also imperative during treatment to avoid further growth of the infection.

 3. Genital herpes